rshariffdeen/Darjeeling/README.rst

      rewrite: "bar(:[1])"

-The :code:`type` property is set to :code:`template` to indicate that this schema represents a Rooibos-based repair template.
+The :code:`type` property is set to :code:`template` to indicate that this schema represents a Comby-based repair template.
 The :code:`match` and :code:`rewrite` sections are used to specify match and rewrite patterns, respectively.

 Darjeeling also provides support for naive line-based transformations,